Eomys/pyleecan-doc/Tests_Turorials/how.to.unit.test.GUI.md

 PHoleM50 contains different interactions possible : __lf_W0__, __lf_W1__ ... __w_mat_2__.
 Those variables are parts of the widget that can be updated by the user.
 The test will obviously modify them to simulate an user interaction.
 The __ls_W0__ is a float_field (Known because it start with a "lf"), and this field can be filled by a value by the user and also by the test.
-If we want to test the function self.set_W0 which is connected to the field by a signal (__editingFinished__), we'll just have to clear the field, enter a value in it like a user'll do and call the signal __editingFinished__.
+If we want to test the function self.set_W0 which is connected to the field by a signal (__editingFinished__), we'll just have to clear the field, enter a value in it a user would do and call the signal __editingFinished__.
 Like this :

 ```py